cmanriqueb/ATB_SF-LendingSystemIntegration/README.md

 ## Features

-- **Real-time Synchronization**: Ensures Salesforce records are automatically updated to reflect changes from the external lending system.
+- **Real-time Synchronization**: Ensures Salesforce records are automatically updated to reflect changes from the external lending system, maintaining up-to-date and accurate information across platforms.
+- **Robust Backend Integration**: Seamlessly synchronize Salesforce data with external systems while maintaining high data integrity and real-time tracking, ensuring that your Salesforce environment and the external backend system stay in perfect harmony.
+- **Comprehensive Logging Mechanism**: Utilizes the `BackendTransaction__c` custom object for detailed logging of all backend interactions, enabling strong management and visibility of backend events.
+This facilitates effective monitoring, troubleshooting, and auditability of integration flows.
-- **Error Handling**: Implements robust error handling and logging for reliable data synchronization.
+- **Error Handling**: Implements robust error handling and comprehensive logging for reliable data synchronization.
+Quickly identify and address issues with dynamic response tracking and clear reporting on the nature and outcome of each operation.
-- **Secure API Integration**: Utilizes Salesforce Named Credentials for secure communication with the external system.
+- **Secure API Integration**: Leverages Salesforce Named Credentials for secure and streamlined communication with the external system, ensuring data privacy and integrity.
+- **Dynamic Error Handling and Reporting**: Enhances troubleshooting with detailed error messages and status codes, allowing for quick identification and resolution of integration issues.
+- **Transparent Operation Tracking**: Provides clear insights into the status of each operation performed between Salesforce and the external backend, enhancing operational awareness and control.
-- **Comprehensive Testing**: Includes extensive Apex tests to ensure code reliability and maintain high coverage.
+- **Comprehensive Testing**: Includes extensive Apex tests covering a wide range of scenarios to ensure code reliability and maintain high coverage, bolstering the overall robustness of the integration.
+- **Scalable Architecture**: Designed to accommodate growing business needs and increasing volumes of backend interactions, ensuring that your integration solution remains reliable and efficient as your organization evolves.

 ## Prerequisites